 “No problem,” said the expert.
 “That will be $10,000.”

 “But why should I pay you $10,000?” the captain said.
-“You only did five minutes worth of work.”
+“You only did five minutes’ worth of work.”

 “It cost you $50 for the labor, $9,950 to know where to hit the engine.”

-2. Be clear on scope
+2. Flat fee attorneys need to be clear on the scope

 3. Do what’s necessary, and no more